-Physiomics Plc has chosen to comply with the Quoted Companies Alliance ("QCA") Corporate Governance Code published in April 2018.
+Physiomics PIc has chosen to comply with the Quoted Companies Alliance ("QCA") Corporate Governance Code.
 High standards of corporate governance are a priority for the board, and details of how Physiomics addresses key governance principles defined in the QCA code are set out below.